Benefits of Breastfeeding

 Baby-Friendly Hospital Initiative

 Baby-Friendly Hospitals and Birth Centers reduce infant mortality and illnesses by increasing successful breastfeeding.
 The Initiative is based on The Ten Steps to Successful Breastfeeding, which summarizes the maternity practices necessary to support breastfeeding.
-A maternity facility can be designated ‘Baby-Friendly’ when it does not accept free or low-cost breast milk substitutes, feeding bottles or teats, and has implemented these 10 specific steps.
-As of September 2016, 377 U.S. hospitals and birth centers have earned the Baby-Friendly Designation.
+A maternity facility can be designated ‘Baby-Friendly’ when it does not accept free or low-cost breast milk substitutes, feeding bottles or treats and has implemented these 10 specific steps.
+As of November 2017, 467 U.S. hospitals and birth centers have earned the Baby-Friendly Designation.

 Baby-Friendly Hospitals in Philadelphia: